forestryio/forestry.io/hugo/content/blog/forestry-tina-migration.md

 See the [full migration guide](https://tina.io/docs/forestry/overview/) for more details.

+Feel free to hop into Tina’s [Discord Community](https://discord.com/invite/zumN63Ybpf) if you have any questions.

 ## Development Services
-If you would like assistance migrating your site or if your company needs help developing another development project, we have a team of experts and would be happy to help.
+If you would like assistance migrating your site or if your company needs help developing another unrelated development project, we have a team of experts and would be happy to help.
 Please contact [info@forestry.io](mailto:info@forestry.io) for a quote.

 Again, thank you for your patience as we built the next iteration of our vision.